Front Controller Design pattern tutorials with examples in Java

 }

-In Real-time, These are requests from the Android app for MobileClient, a browser request for DesktopClient
+In real-time scenarios, these are requests from an Android app for MobileClient and a browser request for DesktopClient.

-Write a simple DispatchHandler class which is a delegation of requests based on the request type.
+Next, create a simple DispatchHandler class responsible for delegating requests based on the request type.

 if the request is from mobile, Delegate the request to mobile rendering logic else Delegate request to desktop rendering logic.